ibm-cloud-docs/cloud-activity-tracker/tutorials/manage_events_cli.md

     For more information about installing the {{site.data.keyword.cloudaccesstrailshort}} CLI, see [Configuring the {{site.data.keyword.cloudaccesstrailshort}} CLI](/docs/services/cloud-activity-tracker/how-to/config_cli.html#config_cli).

-4. You have logged in to {{site.data.keyword.Bluemix_notm}} through the command line.
+4. You have logged in to {{site.data.keyword.cloud_notm}} through the command line.
 For this tutorial, run the following commands from a terminal:

     `ibmcloud login -a api.ng.bluemix.net` to log in to the us-south region.
 For more information, see [ibmcloud login](/docs/cli/reference/ibmcloud/bx_cli.html#ibmcloud_login).